kilehsu/MedHelper/README.md

 Developing MedHelper presented several significant challenges:

-- **Voice Recognition Accuracy**: Implementing reliable voice recognition for diverse accents and speech patterns was challenging.
-I had to experiment with different approaches and eventually settled on a combination of browser APIs and custom processing.

 - **Backend Integration**: Connecting the frontend with the backend services required careful API design and error handling, especially for the voice processing features.

 - **Data Security**: Ensuring that sensitive health information was properly secured and that the application complied with privacy considerations was a priority.